fram-x/react-native-fluid/README.md

 [X] Fix issue with removing a when interpolation.
-See Styles example and press on/off [X] Style-flash in Styles example - press button and while it is animating, press inbox-button
+See Styles example and press on/off [X] Style-flash in Styles example - press button and while it is animating, press inbox-button [ ] Create central function for removing interpolations and animations [X] Fix createAnimationNode impl so that tests only needs to run once

 [ ] Shared transitions (WIP)
   [ ] Fix running second shared transition while one is running